 Do Gorillas Eat Meat?

 A Silverback Gorilla is a mature male Mountain Gorilla weighing between 300 and 400 pounds.
 He is incredibly strong and lean and has massive canines (teeth).
 Females gorillas are 150 to 250 pounds.
 The gorilla diet consists of eating 40 plus pounds of vegetation and fruit daily.
-Gorillas are Herbivores and snack on termites, ants, and termite larvae but gorillas DO NOT eat meat or the flesh of other animals.
+Gorillas are primarily Herbivores and occasionally snack on termites, ants, and termite larvae but gorillas DO NOT eat meat or the flesh of other animals.

 Chances are that you are reading this article because you are considering a vegetarian or vegan diet.
 Gorillas have a somewhat similar digestive system as a human.
 There are, however some major differences in what humans should consume versus a gorilla.

 First, it should be noted that gorillas derive much of their Vitamin B12 from eating plants that are not washed in chlorinated water!
 Vitamin B12 is found in bacteria in soil.
 In addition, they eat termites and ants that are covered in nutrient rich soil.
 Humans wash much of their produce and the produce you buy is washed with chlorinated or purified water thus losing much of the nutrients that you might have otherwise derived from ingesting soil.
 It is also important to note that much of the agricultural products produced for humans are produced in soil that is mostly depleted of nutrients.
 It is paramount that humans have adequate amounts of Vitamin B12 and is highly recommended for vegans to take a Vitamin B12 supplement.
 IF you are concerned about getting enough vitamin B12 in your diet, please read my post HERE about B12.